 The dynamic of putting your leg within a gel casing that is expected to bear almost 2.5X your body weight with each step is bound to have its issues.
 Even with the introduction of sophisticated gel and complex silicone formulas, some problems still arise from the use of a prosthetic liner.
-And with August summer heat in full swing, prosthetic wearers can definitely expect more issues.
+And when summer heat arrives, prosthetic wearers can definitely expect more issues.

 To help you prepare for every possible issue with your prosthetic liner, we created this cheat sheet:

 Pistoning refers to the detaching and reattaching motion your locking liner makes with every step.
 When you notice this pistoning up and down in your socket, it is most likely caused by the shrinking of your limb caused by either weight loss or lack of sock ply.

 SOLUTION: You can add a sock ply to tighten the socket, reducing an wiggle room.
 You can also replace your current liner with a thicker one, or you can utilize a gel solution.

 There are times that you would notice the top edge of the liner starting to roll down your leg.
 This may be because the liner is either too short or too high around your thigh.
 Sometimes if your prosthetic liner is too tight along your thigh it will tend to roll down.

 SOLUTION: No DIYs here.
 It’s best to contact your prosthetist.

 When you first start wearing a liner, you might notice that you sweat a lot around that area.
 Excessive sweating around the liner area is a simple case of “breaking in.”
 The body part to which the liner is attached is not used to being constricted.
 Prosthetic gel liners can also feel a little hot at first, so heavy sweating can be expected.